How to Save Money for a Vacation When You Have Student Loans to Pay

 Find a Side-Hustle

 We live in a side hustle economy.
+This could mean using sa stockbrokers to invest some of your money, working a second job or setting up an Etsy account to sell your creations on.
 To depend on one source of income in 2017 and beyond is to cut yourself short.
 The internet provides the average person lots of opportunities to sell their skills.

 Whether you love writing, drawing, graphic design or coding, there are several online marketplaces teeming with prospective clients looking for someone like you to hire.
 One such site is UpWork.
 If you don’t want to use job boards such as UpWork, you can email companies directly and offer your freelancing services directly to them.